ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 Because different countries are of different sizes, but also have different amounts of Google Street View coverage, deciding on a representative distribution for generalization would be very difficult.
 Instead, we opted to play the Geoguessr multiplayer game mode called "Battle Royale: Countries".
 This game mode revolves around trying to guess the country of a location before the opponents do.
 It has a much more even distribution of countries, while still taking into account the densities of different places.

 ![multiplayer_graph|400](./images/multiplayer_graph.png)
+*Figure 1: Graph of all countries of the multiplayer dataset, 2024*

 Unfortunately, data collection using a multiplayer game mode is quite slow, as even though we do not need to guess and can spectate the rest of the game, we still need to wait for the other players to guess every round.
 The number of concurrent games was also limited by the number of currently active players.
 Additionally, while spectating it is not easily possible to get the exact coordinates of a location, restricting us to only predicting the correct countries.
 Lastly, we were detected by their anti-cheating software as the automation environment is injecting scripts into the website.

 Instead, we chose to collect data through the most popular singleplayer game mode called "World" ("Classic Maps"), by putting in arbitrary guesses and playing a lot of rounds.
 This allowed us to collect data a lot quicker, as well as also collecting the coordinates, however, it came at the cost of a very skewed distribution.

 ![singleplayer_graph|400](./images/singleplayer_graph.png)
+*Figure 2: Graph of all countries of the singleplayer dataset, 2024*

 To remedy this, we instead use the country distribution of our multiplayer games and apply it to our collected singleplayer data.
 This leaves a lot of data unused and forces us to remove very rare countries, but it allows us to get to the required amount of data a lot quicker.